Sunday, 8 March 2026

 This is raw, rage-infused, manic, furious, relentless and perfectly encapsulates the notion of the original 'Punk' movement to a T, or 'P' if you'd prefer.

-There is a lot to unpack here, it's not perfect, but still glorious in its reach and rage.
-It shifts tonally and ricochets from black comedy to feminist treaty to thriller to crime drama back to black comedy in a blink of an eye.
+There is a lot to unpack here, it's not perfect, It shifts tonally and ricochets from black comedy to feminist treaty to thriller to crime drama back to black comedy in a blink of an eye.
 And through it all strides Jessie Buckley who roars and rules the screen, the way she channels the spirit of Shelley is breath-taking.
-But this isn't a one-woman show, Christian Bale as the monster aka Frank is equally brilliant and the two actors clearly seem to revel in their roles and chemistry.
-Similarly, Maggie Gyllenhaal as writer and director of this astonishing film deserves special mention, her script, might be overwrought, overwritten and over-long, but it's also nevertheless insanely over the top and so packed with incident that it's like experiencing a drug-fuelled fever dream.
-She has created a superb and fantastic take on the Frankenstein mythos and this film pays homage to many of the those past films including Young Frankenstein, The Bride of Frankenstein and the HAMMER Frankenstein franchise, while at the same time creating something all together new and rewarding, this is a version of the monster that is refreshingly fresh, profoundly ugly in looks but beautifully poetic and romantic beneath the scarred and mutilated flesh.
+But this isn't a one-woman show, Christian Bale as the monster aka Frank is equally intense and the two actors clearly seem to revel in their roles and chemistry.
+Similarly, Maggie Gyllenhaal as writer and director deserves special mention, her script, might be overwrought, overwritten and over-long, but it's also nevertheless insanely over the top and so packed with incident that it's like experiencing a drug-fuelled fever dream.
+She has created a unique take on the Frankenstein mythos and this film pays homage to many of the those past films including Young Frankenstein, The Bride of Frankenstein and the HAMMER Frankenstein franchise, while at the same time creating something new, this is a version of the monster that is profoundly ugly in looks, and poetic and romantic beneath the scarred and mutilated flesh.

-A violent, brutal, savage, chaotic, furious film that also touching, funny, moving and fugly romantic.
-This won't be everyone's cup-of-tea but it is insanely and fantastically unique and original.
+A violent, brutal, savage, chaotic, furious film that also touching, and fugly romantic.
+This won't be everyone's cup-of-tea but it is insanely and fantastically unique.

 8/10